SWA Co-CEO Gerdo Aquino

 How did you first become interested in landscape architecture as a career?

 Growing up on the Northern Florida coast, with its beautiful sandy beaches and coastal scenery, I spent a lot of time outside.
-I liked surfing and I frequently located wave breaks in remote locations that required crossing dunes and shrubby woodland to reach.
+I liked surfing, and I frequently located wave breaks in remote locations that required crossing dunes and shrubby woodland to reach.
 That journey out to the ocean has always appealed to me.
 Then, as I grew older, I watched development take over the places I loved.
 I was maybe 15 or 16 years old when I realized, “Hey, maybe I should get involved with a profession that preserves or enhances those landscapes.”
 Then came landscape architecture, and everything just melded together: design, preservation, and implementation.
 It all became a platform for me to genuinely engage with landscapes and their meaning.

 What are some of your proudest professional accomplishments in your 26 years as a landscape architect?

 As a landscape architect and urban planner working in Los Angeles and around the world, three experiences stand out.
 I’ve published a book with SWA called “Landscape Infrastructure – Case Studies by SWA” that future generations will be able to utilize.
-Second, I taught at Harvard Graduate School of Design and met excellent designers who I believe will contribute to great work in landscape architecture.
+Second, I taught at Harvard Graduate School of Design and met excellent designers whom I believe will contribute to great work in landscape architecture.
 Finally, I am grateful for the projects in which I am involved, and to know that I am contributing to a positive change.

 How is SWA’s design work contributing to diversity, specifically related to AANHPI communities and constituents?